Skip to content

 • Teach concepts to others

-Moving to Tier D requires owning complete project delivery, designing significant systems that others build upon, and setting technical standards for the team.
+Moving to Tier D requires owning complete project delivery, designing significant systems that others build upon, writing specs for agentic spec-driven development (SDD), and setting technical standards for the team.

 Pay Tier D | aka “Senior Software Engineer” or “Senior Engineer”